Scheduled MonumentsEnglandPremonstratensian Abbey at Bayham

 What is Premonstratensian Abbey at Bayham?

-Bayham Abbey is a Premonstratensian monastery founded in the twelfth century in the parish of Lamberhurst, on the border between Sussex and Kent.
+Bayham Abbey is a Premonstratensian house founded in the late twelfth century in Sussex, representing one of England's significant establishments of the Norbertine order.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012541.

 Who is responsible for protecting Premonstratensian Abbey at Bayham?